Visual Studio Multi-Targeting Overview

-When you open a project that targets an earlier version of the .NET Framework, Visual Studio can automatically upgrade it or leave the target as-is.
+When you open a project in Visual Studio that targets an earlier version of the .NET Framework, Visual Studio can automatically upgrade it or leave it targeted for the earlier version.

-You can change the version of the .NET Framework that an existing project targets.
+You can change the version of the .NET Framework that an existing project is targeted for.

-You can target a different version of the .NET Framework in each of several projects in the same solution.
+You can target different versions of the .NET Framework in different projects in the same solution.

 When you change the version of the .NET Framework that a project targets, Visual Studio makes any required changes to references and configuration files.

-When you work on a project that targets an earlier version of the .NET Framework, Visual Studio dynamically changes the development environment, as follows:
+In addition, when you work on a project that targets an earlier version of the .NET Framework, Visual Studio dynamically makes changes in the development environment, such as the following:

-It filters IntelliSense to omit language features that are not available in the targeted version.
+It filters IntelliSense to omit language features that are available only in later versions.

-It filters properties in the Properties window to omit those that are not available in the targeted version.
+It filters properties in the Properties window to omit those that are available only in later versions.

-It filters menu options to omit options that are not available in the targeted version.
+It filters menu options to omit options that are available only in later versions.

-The Add Reference dialog box disables system assemblies that do not pertain to the target .NET Framework version so that they cannot be added to a project inadvertently.
-(System assemblies are .dll files that are included in a .NET Framework version.)
-References that belong to a framework version that is later than the targeted version will not resolve, and controls that depend on such a reference cannot be added.
-If you want to enable such a reference, reset the .NET Framework target of the project to one that includes the reference.
-For more information, see How to: Target a Version of the .NET Framework.
+The Add Reference dialog box disables system assemblies that do not pertain to your target .NET Framework version.
+(System assemblies are .dll files that are part of a .NET Framework version.)
+This helps you avoid adding references to assemblies that are not in your target version.
+If you modify your project file to include references that belong to a .NET Framework version that is newer than the one currently targeted by your project, your reference will not resolve.
+Also, you cannot add or use controls that depend on this reference.
+You can resolve this reference by switching the .NET Framework target of your project to one that includes this reference.
+You can do this on the project Property Page.
+For more information, see Managing Project Properties with the Project Designer.

-When you target the .NET Framework 3.5 or later, a reference to System.Core and a project-level import for System.Linq (in Visual Basic only) are added automatically.
+When you move a project to the .NET Framework 3.5 or later, a reference to System.Core and a project-level import for System.Linq (in Visual Basic only) are added automatically.
 If you want to use LINQ features, you must also turn Option Infer on (in Visual Basic only).
-The reference and import are removed automatically if you change the target to an earlier .NET Framework version.
-For more information, see Working with LINQ.
+The reference and import are removed automatically when you change the target .NET Framework version to 3.0 or 2.0.
+For more information, see How to: Create a LINQ Project.